Our teams list hundreds of properties each month in locations across Cyprus, offering an exceptional range of investment opportunities.

-Bidding typically opens on all lots at the same time on the day of the auction.
-The opening time will be clearly advertised across all lots.
+Bidding typically opens on all properties at the same time on the day of the auction.
+The opening time will be clearly advertised for all properties.

-Although bidding on all lots usually opens at the same time on auction day, the closing time for each lot is different – this time will be advertised on the relevant lot page.
-Lots can begin to close from 9am, sometimes sooner, and usually follow a staggered closing pattern of one lot every 2 - 3 minutes.
-Make sure you check your approved lot(s) closing times in advance of Auction Day.
+Although bidding on all properties usually opens at the same time on auction day, the closing time for each property is different – this time will be advertised in the bidding panel on the relevant property page.
+Properties typically begin to close from 9am, sometimes earlier, and usually follow a staggered closing pattern of one property every 2 - 3 minutes.
+Make sure you check the closing time for your property in advance of the auction.

-Please note that if a bid is placed within 60 seconds of the lot’s closing time, an additional 60 seconds will be added.
-This is known as an extension period and is detailed further below.
+Please note that if a bid is placed within 60 seconds of the property's closing time, an additional 60 seconds will be added.
+This is known as an extension period, and is detailed further below.

-The closing time for each lot on auction day is different – this time will be advertised on the relevant lot page.
-However, if a bid is placed within 60 seconds of the lot’s closing time, an additional 60 seconds will be added.
+The closing time for each property on auction day is different – this time will be advertised in the bidding panel on the relevant property page.
+However, if a bid is placed within 60 seconds of the property's closing time, an additional 60 seconds will be added.
 This is known as an extension period.